 Curiosity Is Key

-“It can become very easy to think you know your partner as well as you know yourself,” says Benjamin Ehrenfeld, LCSW, a licensed clinical social worker in UT Health Austin’s Multiple Sclerosis and Neuroimmunology Center within the Mulva Clinic for the Neurosciences, “but people are constantly changing and evolving.
-If you are only in a relationship with the idea of your partner in your head, it is easy for challenges to arise that could have been prevented.
+“It can become very easy to think you know your partner as well as you know yourself,” says Krystal Duran, LCSW, a licensed clinical social worker in the Musculoskeletal Institute and member of UT Health Austin’s Health Social Work care team.
+“But people are constantly changing and evolving.
 The key to a healthy relationship is to remain curious about your partner and invite your partner to be curious about you.”

 Inviting Curiosity In